ursweiss/dotfiles-mac/README.md

 [iTerm2 Download page](https://www.iterm2.com/downloads.html)

 Open iTerms preferences and enable "Load preferences from a custom folder or URL".
 As path enter `/Users/<username>/.iterm2`.

+**Important:** **Don't** check "Save changes to folder when iTerm2 quits" and **don't** click the "Save Current Settings to Folder".

+Restart iTerm2 and you should a nice looking windows with the default prompt of the "agnoster" theme.

 ## Vim